The Bun Creatinine Ratio. The Biomarkers of Hydration and Renal Function.

 BUN and creatinine together are used to estimate the kidney function.
 But since kidney function is determined to some extent by a person’s fluid intake, a dehydrated body can lead to a high BUN: creatinine ratio.
 This is also called pre-renal azotemia.

-A BUN/Creatinine ratio of more than 20 is considered high and dehydrated.
+A BUN/Creatinine ratio greater than 20 is considered high.

 What causes a high BUN creatinine ratio?